-Heresy in the Early Church: Did You Know?
+HRISTIAN AND THE STRAIN HERESY in the Early CHURCH

+- · Quarreling bishops at Nicea

+- Mixed motives of notorious heretics

+- The search for the biblical Jesus

-Remarkable or little-known facts about heresy in the early church
+Remarkable or little-known facts about

-Tony Lane is director of research and senior lecturer in Christian doctrine at London Bible College.
-He is author of "Exploring Christian Thought" (Nelson, 1996) and a CHRISTIAN HISTORY adviser.
+HERESY IT THE EARLY CHURCH

+TONY LANE

 The three major creeds of the church are all misnamed.
 The Apostles' Creed was not written by the apostles.
 What is called the Nicene Creed is not the creed that was produced at the Council of Nicea but a later creed.
 The Athanasian Creed has nothing to do with Athanasius and many have argued that it is not even a creed.
 In the Nicene Creed, the key word used to describe Christ's relation to God-homoousion, meaning, "of the same substance"-had been considered heretical a century earlier.
+Some earlier orthodox Drawing heresy.
+Because the doctrine of the Trinity is ultimately mysterious. any visual depiction represents some heresy.
+Medieval art often showed God as a single body with three faces (see cover), but this actually represents modalism, which denies the distinctions between Father, Son, and Holy Spirit.
+Above, carving on a Roman sarcophagus shows God as three separate beings, thus sacrificing the divine unity and picturing polytheism.
+This is one of the earliest-known attempts to represent the Trinity.

-Some earlier orthodox theologians argued that the term was not found in the Bible and that it blurred the distinctions between the Father and the Son.
+theologians argued that the term was not found in the Bible and that it blurred the distinctions between the Father and the Son.
 Though the debate about Christ's deity extended over centuries, the debate about the Holy Spirit's divine nature lasted only about twenty years.
 Some the greatest of early theologians were confused about Christ's nature.
 Clement of Alexandria, for example, masterfully refuted the Gnostic heresy that said Christ did not have a real human body and therefore did not eat and drink.
 Clement held that Jesus did indeed eat and drink but not because he needed food and drink to stay alive-Jesus, Clement argued, only wished to keep his disciples from heretical beliefs about him.
+Not all defenders of orthodoxy stayed orthodox themselves.
+Terover: The Holy Trinity by an unknown Tyrolean a Agmanic Sarcophagus (350 AD) / Wikimedia